Test your metabolism:

-Does it make sense for your body to completely shut down, you to get dizzy, lightheaded and sluggish if you can't get a meal for a few days?
+Does it make sense for your body to completely shut down, and for you to get dizzy, lightheaded, and sluggish if you can’t get a meal for a few days?

 Obviously not!
 We would all be dead if that were the case.

-The symptoms you get when you go without food (getting "hangry") is a product of your biochemistry and its inability to burn fat as a fuel source.
-Once you change that - your body will actually start to burn fat instead of just store it.
+The symptoms you get when you go without food (getting “hangry”) are a product of your biochemistry and its inability to burn fat as a fuel source.
+Once you change that – your body will actually start to burn fat instead of just storing it.